MartinPacker/md2pptx/README.md

 Specifically python-pptx

-* requires 3.8 or later - to use the "Walrus Operator"
+* requires 3.8 or later - to use the "Walrus Operator".
+From 1 April, 2025 md2pptx only supports 3.10 or later
 * has been tested with 3.12 and alphas of 3.13 - with some changes made to handle issues

 #### Future Python Release Support

 Please note, and plan accordingly:

-* From 1 April, 2025 expect releases to only support 3.10 or later
 * From 1 April, 2026 expect releases to only support 3.11 or later
+* From 1 April, 2027 expect releases to only support 3.12 or later

 md2pptx moves forward on Python every so often to: